dustractor/tkdecentsamplerlibrarybuilder/README.md

 if this is useful to you my cashapp handle is $shamskitz throw me a couple bucks so I can keep making useful stuff

+---

+##change log

+added command-line arguments.
+Run with ``--help`` flag to see them.

+there is also 'fancy' branch which uses ttkbootstrap to make the ui look a bit more modern.  will merge that into this branch once I'm sure it runs ok with or without ttkbootstrap.

+---

+##road map

+make it pip installable

+support for multiple groups

+NOT planning to tackle legato

+options for what controls to show / what midi mappings to assign

+colors

+a better tutorial